Introduction to Barcodes

 • Choose whichever barcode image format (e.g. jpeg, pdf) you prefer.

-- If you are placing your barcode on a curved surface, e.g. a bottle, the barcode should be rotated to resemble a ladder (vertical), instead of a fence (horizontal).
+- If you place your barcode on a curved surface, e.g. a bottle, the barcode should be rotated to resemble a ladder (vertical) instead of a fence (horizontal).

 - Check your label artwork BEFORE printing your product packaging.